rocky-linux/documentation/docs/guides/file_sharing/sftp.md

 You can obviously do all of this from the command line on a machine that has SSH installed. (most Linux installations).
 Here's a very brief overview of the command line method for connection and a few options:

-* sftp username (Example: myfixed)@ hostname or IP of the server: sftp myfixed@192.168.1.116
+* sftp username (Example: myfixed@ hostname or IP of the server: sftp myfixed@192.168.1.116)
 * Enter the password when prompted
 * cd html (change to the html directory)
 * pwd (should show that you are in the html directory)